gnab/clojurejs/README.md

 Try running ./repl in the root directory for a simple, and as of right now, stateless, REPL.
 For running the clojurejs REPL using Emacs' inferior lisp mode, do the following:

-    Type C-u M-x inferior-lisp followed by /path/to/clojurejs/repl
+    C-u M-x inferior-lisp followed by /path/to/clojurejs/repl